platformsh/platformsh-docs/docs/src/guides/typo3/deploy/next-steps.md

 The TYPO3 install tool doesn't yet fully understand when you are working on a cloud environment and may warn you that some folders aren't writable.

-Don't worry, your TYPO3 installation will be fully functional.
+Don't worry, your TYPO3 installation is fully functional.

 {{< guide-buttons type="last" >}}